 Lieutenant Colonel (Lt Col) Alicia T Cooper-Nelson joined the Jamaica Defence Force (JDF) in August 2006.
 After completing basic training in January 2007, she attended her initial Officer Commissioning Course at the US Army Officer Candidate School, Ft Benning, Georgia, USA and the Military Police Basic Officer Leadership Course at Fort Leonard Wood, Missouri, USA which she completed in October 2007.
 On returning to Jamaica, she was commissioned in the rank of Second Lieutenant and posted to the Support and Services Battalion.

 She has held a number of military appointments including Administrative Officer at the Military Training Wing; Force Procurement Officer at the JDF Logistics Company, Support and Services Battalion; Staff Officer- Acquisitions and Disposals at HQ JDF; Officer Commanding, JDF Transport Company and Staff Officer – Logistics at HQ JDF.
-In April 2019, Major COOPER-NELSON was the first service woman to be appointed as the Detachment Commander at the Caribbean Infantry Training Centre in Newcastle.
-She is currently the Acting Senior Staff Officer – Finance and Logistics at HQ JDF and the Force Gender Advisor.
+In April 2019, Major COOPER-NELSON was the first servicewoman to be appointed as the Detachment Commander at the Caribbean Infantry Training Centre in Newcastle.
+She is currently the Senior Staff Officer – Finance and Logistics at HQ JDF.

 She was awarded the Medal of Honour for General Service in 2017.

 She enjoys reading, travelling, discussing international and gender affairs and spending time with friends and family.
-She is married to Maj Joel Nelson and they have one son, Jordan.
+She is married to Major Joel Nelson and they have two sons.